cytoscape/cytoscape-manual/docs/Finding_and_Filtering_Nodes_and_Edges.md

 ranking, and an isolated node will tend to have low rank (and thus be excluded from the resulting node set).

 By default, Diffusion uses the set of selected nodes as the heat sources, with each node having the same initial heat.
 At the end of a Diffusion, Cytoscape leaves the top 90th percentile of hot nodes selected.
 It allows you to use the Results panel to select a higher or lower percentile dynamically.
-It also stores the node's initial heat as a node attribute in the "diffusion_input" column, and returns the heat and ranking values in the "diffusion_output_heat" and "diffusion_output_rank" columns.
+It also stores the node's initial heat as a node attribute in the _diffusion_input_ column, and returns the heat and ranking values in the _diffusion_output_heat_ and _diffusion_output_rank_ columns.

 An advanced Diffusion option allows you to specify initial heat values for each node via its "diffusion_input" attribute.